KAINO-Untitled(ReverseInverseNinjaLaw)1.jpg

 Glenn Kaino is known internationally for his expansive vision and activist-minded practice, which encompasses painting, sculpture, installation, performance, monumental public art, theatrical production, and feature film.

-Examining a wide range of political, social, and environmental issues in his work, Kaino takes a multidisciplinary and collaborative approach to art making.
+Examining a wide range of political, social, and environmental issues, Kaino takes a multidisciplinary and collaborative approach to art making.
 His work brings together systems of knowledge, forms of production, and people that do not normally have a chance to connect, and often involves long-term partnerships with a diverse array of visionary collaborators.
 Kaino’s work in any media and within any system is distinguished by his obsessive investment in technical virtuosity, functionality, and legitimacy.

 KAINO-Shadow.jpg

-Glenn Kaino, In the Light of a Shadow, 2021, installation view, Photography by Tony Luong © Glenn Kaino
+Installation view of Glenn Kaino: In the Light of a Shadow at MASS MoCA, 2021.
+Photo by Tony Luong © Glenn Kaino